Honey, I Shrunk the World

 Electronic and digital changes are happening rapidly.
 Products like Polaroid camera, Betamax, VHS Xerox machine, Technicolor projector, IBM computer, and microfilm cartridge storage are completely outdated or have been replaced with newer versions.
 Companies like Kodak, the film giant has shrunk and is a shadow of its former self.

-It is not just products that have shrunk and disappeared.
+It is not just products that have disappeared.
 Stores have also been swallowed up such as Orbachs, May Company, Robinsons, Broadway, Bullocks Wilshire, and luxury department store I. Magnin, to name a few.
 So many products are now purchased online.
 Here is the store museum.

 Board game anyone?
 Has your Scrabble and Monopoly been replaced?
 Multi-user games online are all the rage with kids and adults.
 The League of Legends is at top position as most popular online games.
 Others include World of Warcraft, DOTA 2, Counter-Strike: Global Offensive, Diablo III, Smite, Battlefield 4, and Minecraft.